-Coatis, specifically white-nosed coatis (Nasua narica) and South American coatis (Nasua nasua), are South American raccoons, commonly, but incorrectly, referred to as coatimundi.
-They are related to both kinkajous and North American raccoons.
-Coati are omnivores with a lot of energy and, just like their North American cousins, they forage for their food in the wild.
+Coatis are omnivores with a lot of energy and, just like their North American cousins, they forage for food in the wild.
 Some people opt to care for them as pets but these wild animals are not ideal for most households.
-If you are curious about what a coati is or are considering one as a pet this guide will point you in the right direction.
+Learn more about coatis especially if you are considering one as a pet.

 Coatis can weigh up to 18 pounds when they are full grown.
-Males, who live by themselves in the wild, are usually larger than females who live in groups.
+Males are solitary in the wild and are usually larger than females, which live in groups.

-Children should not be allowed to play with coati.
-Coati can bite, especially if they don't want you to do something, so coati are not good pets for most people.
+Children should not be allowed to play with coatis.
+A coati can bite, especially if they don't want you to do something, so this type of animal is not considered a good pet for most people.

 Feeding Pet Coatimundi

-- 60% High grade, grain free dog food
+- 60 percent high grade, grain free dog food

 When feeding coatis you should always scatter the food about their enclosure and hide it inside and under objects to encourage a natural foraging behavior.

-Coati are not commonly seen as pets but rectal prolapses are often seen from straining to defecate due to parasites and/or diarrhea.
-Malnutrition is also seen due to an improper diet and if multiple coatis are housed together there may be injuries from fighting.
+An exotics vet would be needed to treat your coati.
+Vets rarely treat coatis, but when they do, common medical complaints are rectal prolapses from straining to defecate due to parasites or diarrhea.
+Malnutrition is also seen due to an improper diet.
+And, if multiple coatis are housed together, there may be injuries from fighting.

-There are no licensed vaccines for coatis but many veterinarians will use canine and/or feline vaccines.
+There are no licensed vaccines for coatis but many veterinarians will use dog or cat vaccines.

 Male coatis can become very aggressive once they are sexually mature.
 Neutering can be performed by an exotics veterinarian and is recommended before the coati reaches 6 months of age.
 Females can become aggressive when they are in heat, so spaying them is recommended for a more even-tempered coati.